bazbloke/SHA1CertChecker/Readme.md

 # SHA1CertChecker
-A massively scaleable cloud-hosted scanner for SHA-1 thumbprint collision detection in certificates file.
+A massively scalable cloud-hosted scanner for SHA-1 thumbprint collision detection in certificate files.

 The solution is designed to orchestrate scans hosted in Microsoft's Azure cloud using C# and .Net (my skillset).
 Certificate data is provided by Censys and found in Google Cloud's Big Query platform.